-2. 3D Modeling, Rigging, Animation, UV Mapping, Texture Painting, Video Editing, Rendering.
+2. 3D Modeling, Rigging, Animation, UV Mapping, Texture Painting, Video Editing, Rendering

-For all those task there’s one omnipotent tool at this point, and yes, it’s Blender.
-Well, it is often rejected by beginners because it’s not an easy to learn program, but then again, what professional 3D software is?
+For all those tasks there’s one omnipotent tool at this point, and yes, it’s Blender.
+Well, it is often rejected by beginners because it’s not an easy to learn software, but then again, what professional 3D software is?
 And it is professional, fully capable, ever-expanding software, on par with commercial giants like 3ds Max and Maya (useful tip – making Blender’s interface and key bindings similar to them is a matter of a few clicks).
-Some would say that it even exceeds the capabilities of most, with it’s countless addons and openness.
+Some would say that it even exceeds the capabilities of most, with its countless addons and openness.
 A gigantic community of users can guarantee countless tutorials for beginner and pro alike.

 The main scripting language – and the basis of the application’s functionality – is Python, so if you know your way around it nothing will stop you from using it to expand the functionality by yourself, or simply automate some tasks.